IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: IsoDAR Physics That Informs Design Goals

-IsoDAR offers a rich BSM physics program if paired with a kton-scale liquid scintillator detector like the proposed LSC at Yemilab~\cite{seo_physics_2023}.
-The exceptional reach is owed to the high flux rates of \nuebar, photons, and neutrons from the $\approx 2 \cdot 10^{24}$ protons on target over 5 years (cf. Fig.~\ref{threeflux}), and placing the source very close to the detector.
-Here we briefly discuss the highlights of the IsoDAR BSM physics program enabled by a 2.26 kton detector like the LSC in three categories: ``New Particles'' - experimentally and theoretically motivated; ``New Symmetries'' - CP-violation and the QCD Axion; And ``New Interactions'' - Precision Electroweak Physics.
-See Refs. \cite{alonso_neutrino_2022, Hostert:2022ntu, waites_axionlike_2023} for further details.
+The purpose of the design is to allow IsoDAR to offer a rich BSM physics program if paired with a kton-scale liquid scintillator detector like the LSC at Yemilab~\cite{seo_physics_2023}.
+Here we briefly discuss some of the unique capabilities of the IsoDAR BSM physics program, dividing the discussion into three categories: new particles, new symmetries, and new interactions.
+Details of these example analyses are beyond the scope of this design report, but can be found in the references.